NeLLi-team/nsgtree/README.md

 # NSGTree - New Simple Genome Tree

-_v0.5 March 2024_
+_v0.5 August 2025_

 NSGTree is a computational pipeline for fast and easy construction of phylogenetic trees from a set of user-provided genomes and phylogenetic markers.
 It builds species trees based on concatenated alignments of proteins identified with HMM markers, and also constructs individual protein trees for each marker.

-This version uses **Pixi** for simplified installation and dependency management, making it much easier to use than previous versions.
+This version uses **Pixi** for simplified installation and dependency management, with a modern **Typer-based CLI** that makes it extremely easy to use for the scientific community.

 ## Why NSGTree?

 - **Fast**: 20-50% faster than SGTree depending on dataset size
-- **Simple**: Single command execution with automatic dependency management
+- **Simple**: Modern CLI with comprehensive help and examples
 - **Reliable**: Pure Python implementation with comprehensive error handling
+- **Safe**: Timestamped output directories prevent accidental overwrites
 - **Flexible**: Supports various tree-building methods (FastTree, IQ-TREE)
+- **User-Friendly**: Rich terminal interface with progress bars and beautiful output

 ## Installation